statecharts/statecharts.github.io/how-to-use-statecharts.md

 * Events: `search`, `results`, `zoom`, and `zoom_out`
 * Guards: none (it's still quite a crude solution)
 * Actions: `startHttpRequest`, `cancelHttpRequest`, `showResults`, `zoomIn`, and `zoomOut`
+* States: `initial`, `searching`, `showing_results` and `zoomed_in`

+> #### Note
-As described in [decoupled statecharts](#decoupled-statecharts-ftw), below, some will also view _certain states_ as being part of this API surface.
+> As described in [decoupled statecharts](#decoupled-statecharts-ftw), below, you could consider the states as being part of this API surface.
 The entire set of states is rarely the API, because there will almost always be states that dictate behaviour that won't be _visible_ in the component.
 To begin with, we will use a _coupled_ approach, and expose the _current state_ to the component, and allow it to do stuff on its own purely based on this.

 ### Absence of data transfer